rambasnet/PyWhoisAPI/README.md

 # PyWhoisAPI
 Python wrapper for ARIN WhoisRWS API

 PyWhoisAPI is a library for Python that wraps the ARIN WhoisRWS API.
+Currently, works with Ptyhon 2.
+This is a fairly old project imported from: https://code.google.com/archive/p/pywhoisapi/.
+The project is not actively maintained.

 The more information on WhoisRWS API can be found on: https://www.arin.net/resources/whoisrws/whois_api.html